-The amount of urgent need activities
+1. The amount of urgent need activities

-2. The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
-Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
+2. The estimated percentage of CDBG funds that will be used for activities that benefit persons of low- and moderate- income.
+Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low- and moderate- income.
 Specify the years covered that include this Annual Action Plan.

-The City will meet the overall 70% benefit for low and moderate-income requirement during the one-year 2019 Program Year.
+The City will meet the overall 70% benefit for low- and moderate-income requirement over three Program Years: 2020, 2021 and 2022.